nhsd-exeter/dos-integration/README.md

 - general: Tests that do not fall into other groups
 - validation: Tests that validate incorrect data is not processed
-- slack_and_infrastructure: Tests that validate slack alerts and infrastructure
+- slack_and_infrastructure: Tests that validate slack alerts and infrastructure (including quality checker tests)
 - reporting: Tests that validate reporting
 - opening_times: Tests that check/update opening times